 Overview of 4DX

-4DX movie theaters create a 4D movie-watching experience, so if you do not often become immersed in movies, you likely will become immersed in the movie when you watch it in a 4DX movie theater.
+4DX movie theaters create a 4D movie-watching experience.
+So if you do not often become immersed in movies, you likely will become immersed in the movie when you watch it in a 4DX movie theater.
 (Source)

 Listed below are the effects that are in place in a 4DX movie theater.

-There are over 755 movie theaters that can show 4DX movies across the United States and other countries, as the experience can also be found in movie theaters in about 65 different countries across the world.
+There are over 700 movie theaters that can show 4DX movies across the United States and other countries, as the experience can also be found in movie theaters in about 65 different countries across the world.

-One reason is that many people find the supposed sweeping motions that the seats are supposed to make to be jarring and sometimes jerky.
+One reason is that many people find the supposed sweeping motions that the motion seats are supposed to make to be jarring and sometimes jerky.

 Also, many 4DX movies, especially ones that have been adjusted to be shown in 4DX theaters, don’t utilize 4DX features throughout the movie, making it so will be immersed in the movie for part of the film rather than the entirety of it.
 (Source)